What Is The Definition Of Consummate? Simply Explained

 The project is consummate.

-No. In real terms, the project is complete.
-Consummate describes a kind of thing, not a state of a thing.
-Done.
+No. The project is complete.
+In practice, Consummate describes a kind of thing, not a state of a thing.
 Finished.
-A consummate project would be a project that perfectly embodies what a project should be — which is a weird thing to say The details matter here..
+On the flip side, Done.
+A consummate project would be a project that perfectly embodies what a project should be — which is a weird thing to say Nothing fancy..

 Mistake 3: Using the verb for things that don't "complete"